 - The consistency of traits across the litter

 - The depth of quality throughout the litter

 - Whether the puppies are equal to the quality of both parents, an improvement over one parent, better than both parents, or are not as good as one or both parents

 The simple answer?
 Because a world without Irish Setters would have less joy.

-But it is also incredibly rewarding.
-Not only to watch puppies play and grow—which we can do for hours—but to share with others who appreciate the breed.
 We have met wonderful people we would not have known if it were not for dogs.
 And we have seen how beautiful and important the bond between human and dog can be when sharing the best and darkest of times.
 These aren’t just dogs, they are companions that accompany us for part of our life’s path—they are soul friends.

 No matter what dog you start or started with, the raw materials that you have are the result of countless other breeder’s hard work, heartbreak, and accumulation of collective knowledge from the breeders that preceded them.

 We breed our best to honor the hard work and good decisions of all the breeders who have come before us, and to ensure that breeders of the future will have good dogs to start with.